Skip to main content

 Young woman feeling displeased about debt on her credit card while checking bank account over laptop at home.

 The Official Receiver takes control of all of your assets, including your bank account, when you declare bankruptcy.
 This often means that your bank accounts are frozen and you cannot withdraw any money.
-If you have money in your account that is required to meet your essential living costs, the Official Receiver will arrange with the bank to release those funds to you.
+If you have money in your account that is required to meet your essential living costs, the Official Receiver may arrange with the bank to release those funds to you.
 The bank will then decide if you can continue using your account.

 4. Bankruptcy doesn’t cover all of your debts